 |Dimethyl Sulphide||decayed vegetables|

-You can also tell a lot about a pond from its colour.
-Click on the relevant section below to gauge what’s happening in your pond.
+You can also tell a lot about a pond from its colour:

-A green looking pond is usually in good condition and should not produce any objectionable odour, apart from very occasional episodes.
-If there is however a green scum on the surface then this is likely to be blue green algae and this may increase in population and then die off suddenly releasing toxins and odour.
+Green: A green-looking pond is usually in good condition and should not produce any objectionable odour, apart from very occasional episodes.
+If there is however a green scum on the surface then this is likely to be blue-green algae and this may increase in population and then die off suddenly releasing toxins and odour.

 What is causing the pond to smell?

 Odours from ponds are caused by a mixture of gases.
-The type of pond and the way the pond is operated and maintained impacts on odour production.
+The type of pond and the way the pond is operated and maintained impact odour production.
 These gaseous compounds are produced all the time but usually at low levels that are not an issue.

 However, occasionally they get out of balance and produce an ‘odorous’ episode.
-There are a variety of reasons for this, these include overloaded or shock-loaded pond systems and seasonal climatic conditions, click here for more detailed information.
+There are a variety of reasons for this, these include overloaded or shock-loaded pond systems and seasonal climatic conditions.

 Keeping the neighbours happy